yopla/Meshroom/README.txt

-# Meshroom

-MeshRoom is the same as MW-lite (Mesh Warp Lite) which is a fork from the great MeshWarp Server by Maybites v30 this is the Yopla version : an adaptation in order to make quick test in theatre research for example
+MW-lite (Mesh Warp Lite) is a fork from the great MeshWarp Server by Maybites v30 this is the Yopla version : an adaptation in order to make quick test in theatre research for example